The kids are growing and changing before our very eyes these days.

 Surprisingly, it wasn’t nearly as painful for me as I’d feared.
 I actually got a full night’s sleep and didn’t worry for more than a moment, but that could be from the sheer exhaustion of traveling all day, rather than maternal peace of mind.

-And in other news, Becca is talking now.
+And in other news, R is talking now.
 She clearly says “Mama” when she wants me, which is often as she’s pretty clingy lately.
 She also has begun waving and saying a very garbled “bye-bye”.
-I am also pretty sure she says “Dada” and David.
+I am also pretty sure she says “Dada” and D.

 But it’s not all so cute.
 She has developed one nasty temper, the likes of which I’ve never experienced in a child of mine this young.
 In fact, neither of my older kids are particularly prone to tantrums, a blessing that I now realize I’ve taken for granted.
 I have NO FRIGGIN CLUE how to deal with such a display from a 10-month-old.